In my area

 Travelling in Europe

-Travelling in Europe 2012 - 13 is the European Union's official website for people travelling in the EU.
+Visit the Your Europe - Travel webpage which is full of useful information for people travelling in the EU.
 Whether you are on holiday or on business, you will find practical advice and helpful tips on a wealth of subjects, from what documents you need, to getting healthcare and using your mobile phone.

 Emergencies in the EU